Housing Choice Voucher

 Housing agencies are able to access a National database which lists families that are ineligible nation-wide, due to debts owed or termination of assistance.

 From the beginning stages of the application process to notification of assistance availability, the wait is unknown, it varies and can change at any time.
 This time frame requires that the applicant provide all necessary documentation to process the application.
 Without all the required documentation from the applicant, this process can take longer.
 Families will be selected from the waiting list on a first-come, first served basis according to the date and time their complete application is received by the Norfolk Housing Agency and they have attended an interview regarding the application.
-FAMILIES WHO WORK AT LEAST 20 HOURS PER WEEK IN THE NORFOLK HOUSING AGENCY'S JURISDICTION, PERSONS WHO ARE 62 OR OLDER, OR PERSONS WITH DISABILITIES WILL RECEIVE A PREFERENCE OVER ANY OTHER APPLICANT.
+ADULT FAMILY MEMBERS WHO WORK AT LEAST 20 HOURS PER WEEK IN THE NORFOLK HOUSING AGENCY'S JURISDICTION, PERSONS WHO ARE 62 OR OLDER, OR PERSONS WITH DISABILITIES WILL RECEIVE A PREFERENCE OVER ANY OTHER APPLICANT.

 At such time as the Housing Agency can provide assistance, the applicant is required to attend a "briefing" and is provided a Housing Choice Voucher during this briefing.
 The voucher is not money, only a contract with the Housing Agency.
 This contract allows the applicant to look for housing which will:

 - Fit the price range determined to be acceptable for the family based on family size and income.

 - Include a landlord/owner who is willing to work with the Housing Agency and sign a contract to this effect.

 - Pass inspection.

 When determining whether a family fits the income requirements, the Housing Agency uses figures provided by the Department of Housing and Urban Development (HUD).
 These figures change annually, so a family found to be ineligible due to being over-income may choose to reapply in the future to determine eligibility.